Joe’s Blog: Another long dry stretch ahead (WED-9/27)

 Oh and finally…as El Nino continues to strengthen…

-The feature photo is from Matthew Smith down in Knob Knoster, MO
+The feature photo is from Matthew Smith down in Knob Noster, MO.

 OK…I’ll be away on vacation for about 10 days or so…so no blogs till around the 9th or so…depending on the weather when I come back.
 I’m hoping to cross an item off my bucket list in that time.